M. R. Schunker

 Vice Admiral Melville Raymond Schunker, PVSM, AVSM (18 September 1924 – 4 January 2021) was a flag officer in the Indian Navy.
-He served as the third Director General of the Indian Coast Guard, which he led from 1982 to 1984.
+He served as the third Director General of the Indian Coast Guard, which he lеd from 1982 to 1984.
 He also served as the 6th Vice Chief of the Naval Staff (VCNS) from 1980 to 1982.
-He was the commissioning commanding officer of the Indian Navy's only submarine tender ship INS Amba (A54).
+He was the commissioning commаnding officer of the Indian Navy's only submarine tender ship INS Amba (A54).

 Naval career

 Early career

 Schunker joined the Royal Indian Naval Volunteer Reserve (RINVR) as a midshipman in November 1943.
 He was promoted to the rank of sub-lieutenant on 13 May 1944.
 He served onboard auxiliary patrol vessels as well as minesweepers.
 After the war, he was selected for a permanent commission in the Royal Indian Navy.
 He was commissioned a lieutenant on 18 March 1947.